 Specifically for electrolytic capacitors, we recommend avoiding capacitors with less than a 35VAC rating and no more than a 10% tolerance on capacity.

-From a technical perspective it would generally be complete overkill to use expensive high-end capacitors for the low frequency area (bass), as the improvements in performance / sound of higher-grade capacitors, would not be audible at such lowe frequencies.
+From a technical perspective it would generally be complete overkill to use expensive high-end capacitors for the low frequency area (bass), as the improvements in performance / sound of higher-grade capacitors, would not be audible at such low frequencies.

 Voltage Rating: